The KJV Audio Bible

 Ham's descendants are listed next, including Cush, Mizraim (Egypt), Put, and Canaan.
 This section specifically mentions Nimrod, a son of Cush described as "a mighty hunter before the LORD" who established kingdoms in Mesopotamia, including Babel.
 The descendants of Canaan became the Canaanite peoples who settled in the land that would later be promised to Abraham.

-Finally, the chapter details Shem's descendants, who primarily settled in the Middle East and became ancestors of the Semitic peoples, including the Hebrews.
+Genesis 10 then details Shem's descendants, who primarily settled in the Middle East and became ancestors of the Semitic peoples, including the Hebrews.
 Notable descendants include Elam, Asshur, Arpachshad (an ancestor of Abraham), Lud, and Aram.

 The chapter concludes by explaining that these are the families of Noah's sons according to their genealogies and nations.
 From these, the nations spread over the earth after the flood.